 Proper supply chain risk management enables businesses of all shapes and sizes to take advantage of tried-and-true strategies that mitigate risk and set them up for success.
 In order to develop your own risk management strategy, it helps to first understand what supply chain risks you might face.

 What Are Some Supply Chain Risks?

-The process in which business make strategic steps to identify, assess and mitigate risks within their end to end supply chain.
+The process in which businesses make strategic steps to identify, assess and mitigate risks within their end-to-end supply chain.
 There are both internal and external risks that can disrupt your supply chain, so it’s helpful to understand the difference between the two.

 External Supply Chain Risks

 As the name implies, these global supply chain risks come from outside of your organization.
 Unfortunately, that means that they are harder to predict and typically require more resources to overcome.
 Some of the top external supply chain risks include:

 - Demand Risks: Demand risks occur when you miscalculate product demand and are often the product of a lack of insight into year-over-year purchasing trends or unpredictable demand.